voidReq/revolutions/README.md

-Usage: run '''python customModel.py''' in your terminal
+Usage: run *python customModel.py* in your terminal